How to Deploy a Knowledge Base Chatbot

 These bots are a great way to dip your toe into AI for customer service.
 But they don’t tell the whole story of what is possible with AI.

 Think again about the questions your customer service team get asked.
-How many of them could be answered by a knowledge base chatbot, compared to ones that would require knowledge of a specific customer or a specific order?
+How many customers could be served by a knowledge base chatbot, compared to those requiring specific order information?

 The chances are the ones that could be answered by this bot will amount to around 10-20% of questions at best.
 Whereas questions about late or missing orders, the status of a specific return or refund, and so on, will be a much higher share.
 Being able to answer these questions with a chatbot will be much more valuable to you and your customers.